 2. Nail glue

-This is the adhesive used to attach the nail tip on your natural nails.
+This is the adhesive used to attach the nail tip to your natural nails.
 Only use a small amount of this glue so that it doesn’t get to your skin.
+Stick with nail glue, and avoid household glues like Elmers and Krazy glue.
+These can lead to gaps in between your tip and real nail, which can cause infection.
+Bad smell is a common sign of this.

 3. Nail tip cutters